uit-no/hpc-doc/guides/stallo.rst

 reindeers galore, but he always wants more.
 To get what he wants he tries to trick the Samis into traps, and the most popular Sami stories tell how people manage to fool Stallo."
 NB!
 Don’t mix Stallo with the noaide!
-He is a real wizard who people still believe in.
+He is a real wizard whom people still believe in.

 .. vim:ft=rst